Calogero Vizzini: Links to American gangsters

-Boss of bosses?
+"Boss of bosses"

 In the media, Vizzini was often depicted as the "boss of bosses" – although such a position did not exist in the loose structure of Cosa Nostra, and later Mafia turncoats denied that he ever was the boss of the Mafia in Sicily.
 According to the pentito Tommaso Buscetta, the title capo dei capi or "boss of bosses" did not exist in Cosa Nostra.
-According to author John Dickie, "the question is if Vizzini was as dominant in the Mafia as he was famous outside it."
+According to historian John Dickie, "the question is if Vizzini was as dominant in the Mafia as he was famous outside it."
 In the matter of Mafia support for the separatist movement, other Cosa Nostra bosses sidelined Vizzini, who was considered to be tainted by his association with radical separatist leaders Andrea Finocchiaro Aprile and Lucio Tasca.
 These bosses wanted nothing to do with either the island's bandits or EVIS, to which Vizzini and Lucio Tasca were suspected to be connected.
 According to the pentito Antonio Calderone Vizzini never had been the boss of Cosa Nostra of Sicily.
+His regular appearances and interviews in the media were frowned upon within the Mafia.

 Nevertheless, Vizzini wielded considerable power.
 The Italian journalist Luigi Barzini, who claimed to know Vizzini well, described his stature and daily life in Villalba in his book The Italians:

-Vizzini's generous and protective manner, the deferential greetings of passers-by, the meekness of those approaching him, the smiles of gratefulness when he spoke to them, reminded Barzini of an primeval scene: a prince holding court and handing out justice publicly.
+Vizzini's generous and protective manner, the deferential greetings of passers-by, the meekness of those approaching him, and the smiles of gratefulness when he spoke to them, reminded Barzini of a primeval scene: a prince holding court and handing out justice publicly.
 However, Barzini also concluded, "[o]f course, the many victims of his reign were not visible, the many corpses found riddled with bullets in the countryside during more than half a century, the widows weeping, the fatherless orphans."

 The former mayor of Villalba and local historian, Luigi Lumia, remembers Don Calò walking the streets of Villalba:

-His power was not restricted to just his hometown, but reached the high offices on Sicily as well.
-According to Indro Montanelli, Vizzini could get through on the telephone without trouble to the regional president, the prefect, the cardinal-archbishop of Palermo and any deputy or mayor of Sicily any time he wanted.
+His power was not restricted to just his hometown but reached the high offices on Sicily as well.
+According to Indro Montanelli, Vizzini could easily call the regional president, the prefect, the cardinal-archbishop of Palermo and any parliamentary deputy or mayor of Sicily whenever he felt like it.
 Lumia maintains that Vizzini never explicitly ordered someone to kill somebody.